 Learning, Farming, Selling

-Shiloh Farm, in conjunction with the Frick greenhouse and kitchen garden, serves as a site for assistants and apprentices to learn about and try out small-scale urban farming techniques.
+Shiloh Farm, in conjunction with the Frick Greenhouse, serves as a site for assistants and apprentices to learn about and try out small-scale urban farming techniques.
 Many other school and community groups use the site for tours, activities and workdays.
 Stop by and peruse the garden anytime!